 Getting a mortgage is a big financial commitment, and finding a great mortgage rate is one of the best things you can do to make your mortgage more manageable.
 Luckily, how to get a lower mortgage rate isn’t a secret - all you need to do is plan ahead.

-Our mission at Ratehub.ca is to make it easy to compare rates from Canada's big banks, small lenders, and mortgage brokers, to make it simple for you to choose better.
+Our mission at Ratehub.ca is to make it easy to compare rates from Canada's big banks, credit unions and smaller lenders so that you can make the best financial choice.
 Read on to learn how to get a lower mortgage rate in Saskatchewan.

 What is the best mortgage rate in Saskatchewan?

 The best mortgage for you is the one that best suits your needs, and offers a great rate.
 It's important to remember that the best mortgage is not always the mortgage with the lowest rate.
 While a low rate is important and can save you thousands of dollars, you also need to make sure that the term, conditions, and features of your mortgage suit your needs.

 What factors affect the mortgage rate I get?

 While comparing mortgage products is an important part of getting the best possible mortgage rate, you’ll still need to personally qualify for your final offer.
 There are several factors that will affect the rate you’re able to qualify for.
 Here are some of the major ones: